Managing Gifted People

 So it can pay to develop your own self-confidence and build and project your own strengths and abilities, as gifted people tend to respect and engage with expertise and accomplishment far more than with hierarchy and authority.

-As well as helping your gifted team member to achieve his full potential, it's also crucial to be an empathic manager.
-Be prepared to adapt your management style when you deal with him.
-For example, instead of throwing up your arms in exasperation when you see melodramatic behavior, try to help him to recognize the warning signs of an emotional outburst so that he can respond more calmly.
+As well as helping your gifted team member to achieve their full potential, it's also crucial to be an empathic manager.
+Be prepared to adapt your management style when you deal with them.
+For example, instead of throwing up your arms in exasperation when you see melodramatic behavior, try to help them to recognize the warning signs of an emotional outburst so that they can respond more calmly.

 "Giftedness" is defined in various ways.
 Intellectual ability is central to some definitions, but the term is more often used to describe those whose extraordinary capabilities far exceed most people's.